Here's what we saw Saturday night from the Dunham Jazz Dancers and Dance Ensemble...

 The Evening Arts Program serves to extend the artistic and creative possibilities offered to students during the academic day, by providing a wide range of arts-based classes.
 It is an opportunity for students to try something entirely new, or to delve more deeply into an art form for which they have already developed a passion.
 In the evening, many wonderful local artists and crafts people join the art department to share their gifts.

 The classes meet for 1 1/2 hours one or two evenings per week and students are required to complete two evening credits during the fall and winter/spring terms.
+With permission from the class deans and the program director, students may take additional activities.

 African and Caribbean Drumming